AndrewDisher/Logistic-Regression-Modeling-Heart-Disease-Data/readMe.txt

 whether an individual has heart disease or not.
 A value of 1 corresponds to a positive result (the individual has heart disease) and a value of 0 corresponds to a negative (the individual does not have heart disease).

-The are a variety of other variables that were deemed key indicators by the CDC, and each one can be found described in detail when viewing the
+There are a variety of other variables that were deemed key indicators by the CDC, and each one can be found described in detail when viewing the
 Kaggle link provided above.

 -------------------------------